 - 1. The notice and agenda as required by LA R.S.
 42:19 shall include the details of how the public may observe the meeting via telephone. - 2.
-Public comments will be accepted by submitting a request to provide public comment in writing up to 30 minutes before the meeting via email at publiccomments@frenchmarket.org, or via telephone 504-636-6400.
-Individual shall submit their name and the agenda item in which they would like to comment on.
-The individual will be recognized by name during the public comment portion of the agenda and will be given 3 minutes to comment.
+Public comments will be accepted in writing up to 30 minutes before the meeting via email at publiccomments@frenchmarket.org, or via telephone 504-636-6400.
+Email comments are preferred due to reduced staffing at the FMC administrative offices.
+Public comments will also be accepted via the above email address up until 30 minutes after the presentation of the agenda.
+Public comments received will be read aloud during the public comment period of the meeting.